scverse/scanpy/docs/index.rst

 .. _GitHub: https://github.com/theislab/scanpy
 .. _Genome Biology (2018): https://doi.org/10.1186/s13059-017-1382-0

+See the :doc:`external API <external/index>` and the :doc:`ecosystem page <ecosystem>` for tools that harmonize well with Scanpy/anndata.

 .. include:: release-latest.rst

 .. put references first so all references are resolved